 The City charges a sewer connection fee for every new plumbing connection into the City's wastewater system.
-The fee is based on the number of plumbing fixtures, such as sinks or toilets, within the structure that are being connected to the sewer.
-The rate schedule is as follows: residential (\$45), commercial (\$70), and industrial (\$110).
+The fee is based on the number of plumbing fixtures, such as sinks or toilets, within the structure that connecting to the sewer.
+The rate schedule is as follows: \$45 per new residential fixture, \$70 per new commercial fixture, and \$110 per industrial fixture.
 Sewer Connection Fee revenue is allocated to Public Works.